-I always find myself in my kitchen wishing I was the person I thought I was in the grocery store.
+I often find myself in my kitchen wishing I was the person I thought I was in the grocery store.
 I’ve come home with arms full of salad ingredients, kale, and other produce along with the best intentions.
 Inevitably, a wave of wintertime illness, a busy week, or some other excuse gets in the way to prevent us from using up all of that healthy food.
 Thankfully, the Produce Junction Collegeville / Phoenixville PA prices are typically low enough that I’ll go back and rebuy things to try again, hoping for better luck.

 The Produce Junction in Phoenixville (Collegeville – I think it is actually called “Mont Clare”?!) offers quite the selection of fruit, vegetables, herbs, and flowers.
 As a bonus, their great prices make it easy to try a plethora of new vegetables at a moment’s notice.
 I like to try new veggies on the kids without worry of breaking the bank if they don’t eat it all.
 (Of course, we’ll always hope they do, but we’d be lying to ourselves if we really expected it every time, wouldn’t we?)